 The following activities can engage even bored and frustrated students in STEAM:

 A few tweaks to the following activities can make them more or less challenging, depending on student competencies, curriculum goals, and similar factors.
 Help your early learners master STEM with these projects:

 Build a cardboard tree or buy one at the local craft store.
-Any cardboard shape will work, so you can try a ball, flower, or any other shape, if students prefer not to use a tree.
-Mix the crystal solution together: four tablespoons warm water, four tablespoons table salt, two tablespoons ammonia, and four tablespoons of Mrs. Stewart’s bluing solution.
+Any cardboard shape will work, so you can try a ball, flower, or any other shape if students prefer not to use a tree.
+Mix the crystal solution together: four tablespoons of warm water, four tablespoons table salt, two tablespoons ammonia, and four tablespoons of Mrs. Stewart’s bluing solution.
 Paint the cardboard with food coloring, then apply the crystal solution.
-The crystals will appear after several hours, and continue to develop for a day or so.
+The crystals will appear after several hours and continue to develop for a day or so.

 Kids love candy, and many parents are eager to get rid of their kids’ candy.
 Kill two birds with one stone by incorporating candy into classroom projects.
 Check out some of these fabulous experiments: